ura-design-system/isomerpages-boa/resources/news/_posts/2019-03-20-AUDE-Space.md

 This exhibit showcases physical models made to test the spatial and lighting qualities of the firm’s designs, across a variety of scales.
 The works showcased here include residential projects with designs to provoke, question and push limits, as well as the award-winning stage and prop design of the National Day Parade 2018.

-**Simplicity, Repose & Delight by WASAA Architects & Associates, Ar Wu Huei Siang**
+**Simplicity, Repose & Delight by WASAA Architects & Associates, Ar.
+Wu Huei Siang**

 This display is curated to showcase a variety of works that personify WASAA’s philosophy of crafting meaningful buildings and architecture spaces that embody qualities of simplicity, repose and delight.
 The works include an outdoor learning garden and a creative art space.